deliveroo/roo_on_rails/README.md

 The following ENV are available:

 - `SIDEKIQ_ENABLED`
-- `SIDEKIQ_QUEUES` - comma-separated custom queue names ordered by increasing permitted latency; if not specified, default queues are processed which are defined [here](./lib/roo_on_rails/sidekiq/settings.rb).
+- `SIDEKIQ_QUEUES` - comma-separated custom queue names; if not specified, default queues are processed which are defined [here](./lib/roo_on_rails/sidekiq/settings.rb).
 For accurate health reporting and scaling for your custom queue names, you can specify their permitted latency within this variable e.g. `within5seconds,queue-one:10seconds,queue-two:20minutes,queue-three:3hours,queue-four:1day,default`.
 For non-default queue names that don't follow the `withinXunit` pattern, you will **need** to specify the permitted latency otherwise the initialization will error.
 - `SIDEKIQ_THREADS` (default: 25) - Sets sidekiq concurrency value
 - `SIDEKIQ_DATABASE_REAPING_FREQUENCY` (default: 10) - For sidekiq processes the
   amount of time in seconds rails will wait before attempting to find and